- Find a Trail

 This trail gets its name from the MetroLink Red Line train track it parallels through eastern Belleville and (briefly) the village of Swansea.
 It is a classic rail-with-trail configuration, where train and trail share the same corridor.
-There are four MetroLink stations along the route (Memorial, Swansea, Belleville, College), with plans to extend the trail to the next station on both ends of its present 7-mile length.
+Initially, there were four MetroLink stations along the route (Memorial, Swansea, Belleville, College), with plans to extend the trail to the next station on both ends of its length.
+By 2018, the trail had been extended east to the Shiloh-Scott MetroLink Station.
 The stations divide the trail into shorter segments for some trail users, also providing access and trail services to all.

 The trail is mostly flat with gentle inclines.
 It goes by woods, farmland, a college campus, and city neighborhoods.
 It has very nice bridges over and under all the major street, highway and railroad crossings.